codazoda/https-basic-auth-go/README.md

 This is a template for using HTTP Basic Auth in a Go application.

-Go has a built-in `BasicAuth()` method in the `net/http` module and I use that to authenticate the user.
-Because password hashing is so important, I'm using the bcrypt library for hasing in my template.
-Encryption is important with Basic Auth so we want to serve these requests over HTTPS.
-I've implemented TLS for this and you'll need to generate a certificate.
-Here are a couple commands you can run to generate your certificate files.
+## Getting Started

+To get started, run these commands.

 ```
+git clone git@github.com:codazoda/x3.git
 openssl req -new -newkey rsa:2048 -nodes -keyout localhost.key -out localhost.csr
 openssl x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt
+go build x3
+./x3
 ```

+What those commands do is...

+* Clone the repo
+* Generate a self-signed certificate
+* Build the binary
+* Run the binary

+## About

+Go has a built-in `BasicAuth()` method in the `net/http` module and I use that to authenticate the user.
+Because password hashing is so important, I'm using the bcrypt library for hasing in my template.
+Encryption is important with Basic Auth so we want to serve these requests over HTTPS.
+I've implemented TLS for this and that's why you need to generate a certificate.

 I use a struct to store the application data.
 It will contain the server port, the web path, and the cert and key filenames.
 Normally you might load the username and password from a database but I've put them in this struct to keep the code simple.
 The username is _admin_ and the password is _1234_ for this example.